Second Difference Solutions, LLC

 • “Which of my income categories has grown the fastest since the commercial pivot started?”

-The answers cite specific numbers from this business’s books — not generic small-business advice.
+The answers cite specific numbers from this business’s books, not generic small-business advice.
 This is the “fractional CFO” moment.
 The data is the owner’s, the questions are the owner’s, and the AI’s answers are grounded in the actual P&L and balance sheet.

 Scene 6: Goal Center and Valuation (Pro tier)

 Feature shown: Goal Center Quick Fill and Valuation module.
 Question answered: What have we built, and what is it worth?
-Suggested model: Not applicable – this scene uses BizAnalyzer’s built-in math, not AI chat.
-(You can still ask the AI to interpret the valuation range afterward – Standard tier is plenty for that.)
+Suggested model: Not applicable.
+This scene uses BizAnalyzer’s built-in math, not AI chat.
+(You can still ask the AI to interpret the valuation range afterward; Standard tier is plenty for that.)

 Quick Fill pre-populates 36 metrics across P&L, balance sheet, cash flow, and ratios using the last closed year as the baseline.
-The owner can adjust any cell — set a revenue goal, tighten a margin target, or lock in a DSO number — and the forecast updates immediately.
+The owner can adjust any cell (set a revenue goal, tighten a margin target, or lock in a DSO number) and the forecast updates immediately.
 The Valuation tab runs six methods side by side: Book Value, Revenue Multiple, SDE Multiple (Standard tier), plus EBITDA Multiple, DCF, and Capitalized Earnings (Pro tier).
 Every number is computed from the actual QuickBooks® data.
 No spreadsheets.

 Optional follow-up prompt: “Given my six valuation estimates, which method do you think is most defensible for a landscaping business with my revenue mix, and why?”